heyoka/faxe-docs/docs/dfs_script_language/index.md

 ======================
 Variables are declared using the keyword `def` at the start of a declaration.
-Variables are immutable and cannot be reassigned new values later on in the script, though they can be used in other declarations and can be passed into methods.
+Variables are immutable and cannot be reassigned new values later on in the script, though they can be used in other declarations and can be passed into functions, property calls and text-templates.

 Variable declarations
 ---------------------